-I want to read the text for you and then we'll introduce this study and before we're done, in the weeks to come, we will get to know each one of these Twelve men as well as we possibly can, given what is in Scripture about them.
+I want to read the text for you and then we'll introduce this study and before we're done, in the weeks to come, we will get to know each one of these twelve men as well as we possibly can, given what is in Scripture about them.
 Verse 12, "And it was at this time that He went off to the mountain to pray and He spent the whole night in prayer to God.
-And when day came He called His disciples to Him and chose twelve of them whom He also named as Apostles; Simon, whom He also named Peter, and Andrew his brother and James and John and Philip and Bartholomew and Matthew and Thomas, James the son of Alphaeus and Simon who was called the Zealot, Judas the son of James and Judas Iscariot who became a traitor."
+And when day came He called His disciples to Him and chose twelve of them whom He also named as apostles; Simon, whom He also named Peter, and Andrew his brother and James and John and Philip and Bartholomew and Matthew and Thomas, James the son of Alphaeus, and Simon who was called the Zealot, Judas the son of James, and Judas Iscariot, who became a traitor."

 You're going to find the study of these twelve men very, very interesting.
 You're also going to find it very, very encouraging because you're going to find that these were very common men, called and equipped and empowered for a very uncommon ministry.
 And this is consistent with what God does.
 He deals with the common, the hoi polloi, if you will.
 And He lifts them up to amazing, inexplicable usefulness.
 And when their lives have a powerful impact on the world, it is clear to everybody that it can't be because of them, and consequently all the glory goes to God.

 Now I want you to notice the opening phrase in verse 12.
-"And it was at this time..."
+"And it was at this time."
 We're not talking about clock time, it isn't nine o'clock in the morning, or three o'clock in the afternoon.
-We're not talking about a certain week, it isn't on a Tuesday or a Thursday, we don't know what day.
+We're not talking about a certain week, it isn't on a Tuesday or a Thursday.
+We don't know what day.
 We're not talking about a certain month here, this is not chronology.
 Well, what time is he talking about?
-The time in the sense of the season, the era, the period.
-And it is a period very easily defined for us.
+The time in the sense of the season, the era, the period, and it is a period very easily defined for us.
 In the flow of Luke's record about the life of Christ, back in chapter 5 and verse 17 we were introduced to the Pharisees and the scribes, teachers of the law.
-Since we were introduced to them in chapter 5 verse 17, all the way through the end of chapter 5 through the beginning of chapter 6, now into chapter 6 verse 11, we have been watching escalating conflict between Jesus and the religious leaders of Judaism.
+Since we were introduced to them in chapter 5, verse 17, all the way through the end of chapter 5 through the beginning of chapter 6, now into chapter 6 verse 11, we have been watching escalating conflict between Jesus and the religious leaders of Judaism.
 And that conflict has reached a high point in verse 11 of chapter 6.
 They themselves, referring to the scribes and Pharisees, were filled with rage and discussed together what they might do to Jesus.
 In Mark's gospel and Matthew's gospel it says that what they wanted to do to Him was destroy Him.
 They wanted to murder Him.
 It is at that time that we break into the scene that begins in verse 12.
 It is the time of escalating hostility.
 It is the time of the hatred of Jesus among the religious leaders of Judaism and it has reached its apex.
 It is precisely at that time that Jesus can feel the heat of His coming death.
-It is less than two years away and He will be executed and after His execution He shall rise from the dead, He will remain on earth for 40 days and then He will ascend to the Father and His earthly work will have to be handed off to somebody else.
+It is less than two years away and He will be executed, and after His execution He will rise from the dead.
+He will remain on earth for forty days and then He will ascend to the Father and His earthly work will have to be handed off to somebody else.

 It is time then to prepare His official representatives.
 And so, Jesus feeling the hatred, feeling the hostility, sensing the inevitability of His execution coming realizes that there are going to have to be some key men who can carry on the proclamation of the gospel for the salvation of Israel and the establishment of the church and there isn't very much time left before they're going to have to go out on their own.
 Now is the time to choose them.
 Now is the time to begin their intense training.
 And so it's in the sense of His own coming death that Jesus realizes that He has to choose some who are going to carry on the work after He's gone.